Dan Tana

 Tana is best known as the proprietor of an eponymous restaurant, Dan Tana's, in West Hollywood, California, as well as being closely associated with football clubs Red Star Belgrade and Brentford F.C.

 Early life

-Born in 1935 in the Kingdom of Yugoslavia capital Belgrade to Serbian parents—kafana owner father Radojko Tanasijević and housewife mother Lenka Milošević—the mother gave birth while the father was away serving his mandatory Royal Yugoslav Army stint and she went to be with her parents in her home village of Čibutkovica near Lazarevac.
+Dobrivoje Tanasijević was born in 1935 to Serbian parents that had been residing in Belgrade.
+Dobrivoje's housewife mother Lenka Milošević gave birth in her home village of Čibutkovica near Lazarevac where she had temporarily moved to in order to stay with her parents while her kafana owner husband, Dobrivoje's father Radojko Tanasijević, was away serving his mandatory Royal Yugoslav Army stint.